jbuder/Vesta-home-alarm-on-off-sensor/README.md

 Connect the Ground and D3 of the Wemos to the relay output connector on the back of the alarm panel.
 If you want visual indication connect common catode RGB LED to Wemos D0=red ,D5=green.

+Or just use this with an magnetic switch on a door/window....

 Have fun...